crisfervil/XrmCommandBox/commands.md

 Name | Description
 --- | ---
--f, --file | File containing the data table with the data -l, --column | Name of the column to lookup
--n, --entity | Name of the entity where search for the data -m, --match-attributes | Attributes used to know if the record exists.
+-f, --file | File containing the data table with the data -l, --column | Required.
+Name of the column to lookup -n, --entity | Name of the entity where search for the data -m, --match-attributes | Attributes used to know if the record exists.
 Default is display attribute -y, --match-columns | Columns containing the with the data to lookup.
 The number of columns must match the number of matching attributes
--e, --continue-on-error | Continue if there&#39;s an error while processing the command -c, --connection | Connection string, or name of a connection string to use -f, --config-file | Xml file containing the command options -l, --log-level | Sets the current logging output.
+-e, --continue-on-error | Continue if there&#39;s an error while processing the command -c, --connection | Required.
+Connection string, or name of a connection string to use -f, --config-file | Xml file containing the command options -l, --log-level | Sets the current logging output.
 Can be Debug, Info, Error